How to Apply Conditional Indentation in Google Sheets

 Example

-In this example, the formula in cell C2 uses the conditions in A2:A to conditionally indent the text in B2:B. The result is in C2:C. So you can hide the column B later.
+In this example, the array formula in cell C2 uses the conditions in A2:A to determine how much indentation to apply to the text in B2:B. The result appears in C2:C. Once applied, you can hide columns A and B to display only the indented text.

-Five Tier Conditional Indentation Formula in Google Sheets
+Five-Tier Conditional Indentation Formula in Google Sheets

 Conditional Indentation Example in Google Sheets